mnb1101/c-toxcore/docs/DHT-Group-Chats.md

 Groupchats use the [NaCl/libsodium cryptography library](https://en.wikipedia.org/wiki/NaCl_(software)) for all cryptography related operations.
 All group communication is end-to-end encrypted.
 Message confidentiality, integrity, and repudability are guaranteed via [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption), and [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) is also provided.

 One of the most important security improvements from the old groupchat implementation is the removal of a message-relay mechanism that uses a group-wide shared key.
-Instead, connections are 1-to-1 (a complete graph), meaning an outbound message is sent once per peer, and encrypted/decrypted using a key unique to each peer.
+Instead, connections are 1-to-1 (a complete graph), meaning an outbound message is sent once per peer, and encrypted/decrypted using a session key unique to each pair of peers.
 This prevents MITM attacks that were previously possible.
 This additionally ensures that private messages are truly private.

-Groups make use of 13 unique keys in total: Two permanent keypairs (encryption and signature), two group keypairs (encryption and signature), one session keypair (encryption), one shared symmetric key (encryption), and one temp DHT keypair (encryption).
+Groups make use of 12 unique keys in total: Two permanent keypairs (encryption and signature), two group keypairs (encryption and signature), one session keypair (encryption), and one shared symmetric key (encryption).

 The Tox ID/Tox public key is not used for any purpose.
 As such, neither peers in a given group nor in the group DHT can be matched with their Tox ID.
 In other words, there is no way of identifying a peer aside from their IP address, nickname, and group public key. (_Note: group nicknames can be different from the client's main nickname that their friends see_).